jasht1/Uni-Projects/State Space Control/Tutorials/Past Paper Questions/Workings - Sample TCA Questions.md

 $$\text{LHS} = (s-980)(s+100+100k_{2}) - (2.8)(100k_{1})$$

-4. Expanding the brackets and substituting back into the equation terms can be cancelled out:
+4. Expanding the brackets and substituting back into the equation:

 %% Workings